How Ikaika Malloe and the Huskies made UW the go-to destination for top recruits from Hawaii

 Malloe is graded by 247Sports.com as the top recruiter in the Pac-12.

 The Huskies’ recruiting efforts are aided by UW’s strong Polynesian community.
-Each spring, Pacific Islander students celebrate “Poly Day” on campus; and earlier this year the university formally introduced a new minor program, called Oceania and Pacific Islander Studies, in which students can “learn about the histories and contemporary cultures of Oceania.”
+Each spring, Pacific Islander students celebrate “Poly Day” on campus, and earlier this year the university formally introduced a new minor program, called Oceania and Pacific Islander Studies, in which students can “learn about the histories and contemporary cultures of Oceania.”

-In a recent interview, Malloe said he takes “a lot of pride” in recruiting Hawaii.
+Malloe said he takes “a lot of pride” in recruiting Hawaii.
 When he came to Seattle as a walk-on in 1992, he was following in the footsteps of quarterback Duane Akina (1976-78), linebacker Al Tufono and offensive lineman Siupeli Malamala (1988-91), among others who came from the islands to play for the Huskies.

 “In Hawaii, the Huskies were the No. 1 team in the Pac-10 back then,” Malloe said.